joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 While the majority of the questions involve a 2D grid, the code was written to handle 3D scenarios, with 2D grids being implemented as single plane in a 3D grid, this is discussed later on in the report.

 ### Program Structure

+The program is split across multiple files to improve readability and uses header files to present a clean interface between them.
+There are two files with a `main` method:

+- Primarily `main.c` for the `Coursework_2_c` target containing all of the questions (questions in `entrypoints/questions.c`)
+- A secondary `main_data_collection.c` which was separated out to allow for easier data collection in the stats section.

 The program is split into three mostly separate components.
-The `Grid` which handles memory for the 3D grid of cells, as well as their different varieties, with the corresponding rules for current propagation.
+The `Grid` (in `grid.c`) which handles memory for the 3D grid of cells, as well as their different varieties, with the corresponding rules for current propagation.

-The `ClusterFinder` which performs the actual cluster generation and determines if a path has been formed.
+The `ClusterFinder` (in `cluster_finder.c`) which performs the actual cluster generation and determines if a path has been formed.
 It holds an immutable reference to the `Grid` that it operates on, and takes in either a pre-chosen, or random grid position to use as an initial position.
 It also maintains a number of lists which are used in the Cluster Finding algorithm.

-The *runner* / entrypoint, aka the code which brings everything together, generating a number of `Grid`s, submitting them each to `ClusterFinder`s then collecting stats.
+The *runner* / entrypoint (`main.c` & `entrypoints/questions.c`), aka the code which brings everything together, generating a number of `Grid`s, submitting them each to `ClusterFinder`s then collecting stats.
 Each question part has its own entrypoint, in addition to a couple used for testing and data-collection for statistical work.

 ### Main Algorithms